And this isn’t only about earning more than you spend.

-As an edtech development firm, MindK has seen many startups with a vague idea of how they will earn money.
+As an edtech development firm, MindK has seen many startups with a vague Edtech business plan and a vague idea of how they will earn money.
 Some of them ran out of cash before their product was ready.
 Others managed a valuable exit.
 But if you want to achieve success in the long term, you need to think about something that people really want.
 And then ask yourself: how can I create a sustainable business around this value?

-Most of the models that work in edtech look pretty similar to what you can see in other niches.
+Most of the edtech business models look pretty similar to what you can see in other niches.
 Yet, there are some specifics you should know before launching your startup.

-So, here are the top 7 business models you can use to rock the EdTech market in 2021 and beyond.
+So, here are the top 7 types of business model for education startups you can use to rock the EdTech market in 2022 and beyond.

 You can download a blank canvas template to quickly systematize your business model

 Freemium (aka Coursera business model)

 Give users a freebie and offer a more advanced plan as an upgrade.
 What could be easier?

 It’s an attractive model for startups as it allows you to establish trust in your brand and quickly become a niche leader.

 Initially, Coursera offered free courses on a variety of topics with an option to pay for a certificate.
 Powered by $210+ million of investments, the company quickly became an edtech powerhouse.